MrKnowItAlll/TopUpEvernodeHosts/README.md

 Then you can specify which amount of XAH you wish to TopUp the hosts, the script will calculate the diff and send to all your hosts from the specified sender which you will be asked to enter its seed.

-If you find this Helpfull, you can buy me a Cup of coffee at **rXRPncvJ7VVw6nrbCdXwDnSLKx7FMdVj6**

 # Setup
     git clone https://github.com/MrKnowItAlll/TopUpEvernodeHosts.git